 The heliacal rising of the star Sirius, the brightest star of the night sky, is the first day when Sirius is visible in the east at dawn.

 Because it's part of the constellation Canis Major, Sirius is also known as the Dog Star.
-The ancient Egyptians notice the heliacal rising of Sirius occurs shortly before the annual flooding of the Nile.
+Ancient Egyptians know the heliacal rising of Sirius occurs shortly before the annual flooding of the Nile.

 The Nile Floods begin with monsoon season in Ethiopia.
 The primary monsoon season is Kiremt, between June and September, when 50 - 80% of rain falls.